-Global change and novel ecosystem functioning
+Global change and ecosystem functioning

-Using ecology theory to guide and supplement restoration
+Ecology theory and restoration